 These forward-looking statements include, among others, statements with respect to the Company's objectives for the ensuing year, our medium and long-term goals, and strategies to achieve those objectives and goals, as well as statements with respect to our beliefs, plans, objectives, expectations, anticipations, estimates and intentions.
 The words "may," "could," "should," "would," "suspect," "outlook," "believe," "plan," "anticipate," "estimate," "expect," "intend," and words and expressions of similar import are intended to identify forward-looking statements.
-In particular, statements regarding the Company's future operations, future exploration and development activities or other development plans contain forward-looking statements.
+In particular, statements regarding the Company's ability to raise sufficient capital, including closing of the Private Placement, future operations, future exploration and development activities or other development plans contain forward-looking statements.